In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 840 Calories/Serving

-For this red lentil stew, Chef Sofia reached deep into her spice drawer to explore the exciting flavors of East Africa.
-What she created was a rich berbere spice blend featuring not one, not two, but 12 unique spices.
+For this red lentil stew, we reached deep into the spice drawer to explore the exciting flavors of East Africa.
+What we created was a rich berbere spice blend featuring not one, not two, but 12 unique spices.

 In your bag